 In the corporate world, you’ll hear people talk about the benefits of networking all the time.
 We all have heard the saying “It’s not what you know, but who you know” and understand that there’s a great deal of truth to that statement – but in hip-hop, you rarely hear people talk about the act of networking.

 Maybe it has something to do with the high number of shady people in our industry or maybe I’m not connected with the people that do discuss networking in hip-hop.
 Regardless, networking can be your ticket to success at a much faster pace than if you did it alone.

-If you’ve viewed some of my other post, then you know that I think video views and song plays are distracting most upcoming hip hop artists from what really matters – building a fanbase.
+If you’ve viewed some of my other posts, then you know that I think video views and song plays are distracting most upcoming hip-hop artists from what really matters – building a fanbase.
 And, in addition to building a fanbase, I think ‘views’ and ‘plays’ are distracting artists from building meaningful relationships with people in the industry.

-So, for those of you that are still on the fence about getting out here and networking, I’m going to give you 3 important reasons you should start networking.
+So, for those of you that are still on the fence about getting out there and networking, I’m going to give you 3 important reasons you should start networking.

 New Opportunities Become Available

 The bigger your network, the more opportunities that’ll become available.
 When I would go on tours and to shows, I’d meet so many different kinds of people.
 Some marketers, some artist, etc..
 Just by having people in the same room that would vouch for me, opened a ton of new opportunities for me.

 Make sure you’re putting yourself in situations where you’ll be communicating with people who can open doors for you.